-The mitigation measures identified in the Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025) should be secured by a condition of any consent and implemented in full.
-This is necessary to conserve and enhance protected and Priority species particularly those recorded in the locality, which includes reptiles, Barn Owl and mobile protected species.
+The mitigation measures identified in the Preliminary Ecological Assessment (Sylvatica Ecology Ltd., January 2025) should be secured by a condition of any consent and implemented in full.
+This is necessary to conserve and enhance protected and Priority species particularly those recorded in the locality, including bats and mobile protected and Priority species.

-We support the recommendation that a Wildlife Friendly Lighting Strategy is implemented for this application (Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025) to avoid impacts from light disturbance.
+We also support the recommendation that a Wildlife Friendly Lighting Strategy is implemented for this application (Preliminary Ecological Assessment (Sylvatica Ecology Ltd., January 2025)) to avoid impacts from light disturbance.
 This should be secured by a condition of any consent and implemented in full.
 Therefore, technical specification should be submitted prior to occupation, which demonstrates measures to avoid lighting impacts to foraging / commuting bats, which are likely to be present within the local area.
 This should summarise the following measures recommended by [Guidance Note:08/23 \(Institute of Lighting Professionals\)](#) will be implemented:

 - Do not provide excessive lighting.
 Light levels should be as low as possible as required to fulfil the lighting need. - All luminaires should lack UV elements when manufactured.
 Metal halide, compact fluorescent sources should not be used. - Warm White lights should be used at <2700k.
 This is necessary as lighting which emits an ultraviolet component or that has a blue spectral content has a high attraction effect on insects.
-This may lead in a reduction in prey availability for some light sensitive bat species. - Where appropriate, external security lighting should be set on motion-sensors and set to as short a possible a timer as the risk assessment will allow. - Luminaires should always be mounted horizontally, with no light output above 90° and/or no upward tilt. - Only if all other options have been explored, accessories such as baffles, hoods or louvres can be used to reduce light spill and direct it only to where it is needed.
+This may lead in a reduction in prey availability for some light sensitive bat species.

+- Where appropriate, external security lighting should be set on motion-sensors and set to as short a possible a timer as the risk assessment will allow. - Luminaires should always be mounted horizontally, with no light output above 90° and/or no upward tilt. - Only if all other options have been explored, accessories such as baffles, hoods or louvres can be used to reduce light spill and direct it only to where it is needed.
 However, due to the lensing and fine cut-off control of the beam inherent in modern LED luminaires, the effect of cowls and baffles is often far less than anticipated and so should not be relied upon solely.

-We also support the proposed reasonable biodiversity enhancements for protected, Priority and threatened species, which have been recommended to secure net gains for biodiversity, as outlined under Paragraph 187d and 193d of the National Planning Policy Framework (December 2024).
-The reasonable biodiversity enhancement measures should be outlined within a separate Biodiversity Enhancement Layout and should be secured by a condition of any consent.
+We also support the proposed reasonable biodiversity enhancements for protected, Priority and threatened species, which have been recommended in the Preliminary Ecological Assessment (Sylvatica Ecology Ltd., January 2025) to secure net gains for biodiversity, as outlined under Paragraph 187d and 193d of the National Planning Policy Framework (December 2024).
+Reasonable biodiversity enhancement measures are a separate matter to mandatory biodiversity net gains and the finalised details should be outlined within a separate Biodiversity Enhancement Strategy to be secured as a condition of any consent.